MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/install-cloud-based-distribution-points-in-microsoft-azure.md

 2. In the **Administration** workspace of the Configuration Manager console, expand **Cloud Services**, and select **Cloud Distribution Points**.
 On the **Home** tab, click **Create Cloud Distribution Point**.

-3. On the **General** page of the Create Cloud Distribution Point wizard, set up the following:
+3. On the **General** page of the Create Cloud Distribution Point Wizard, set up the following:

     -   Specify the **Subscription ID** for your Azure account.